Microbial community and hemorrhoids

 Increased intra-abdominal pressure

-Medical Classification
+Medical classification

-Hemorrhoids do not arise suddenly and are not the result of individual dietary mistakes.
+Hemorrhoids do not appear suddenly and are not the result of individual dietary mistakes.
 Rather, they develop over a longer period through the interaction of several risk factors.
 A sustainable approach accordingly aims to reduce stressful factors, especially through stable stool regulation and relief of the rectum.

 What is the significance of stool regulation for the rectum?

-The rectum as a load sensor
+The rectum as a stress sensor

 • How often stool is evacuated